Toomas Hendrik Ilves: Presidential elections

 Ilves was nominated by the Reform Party, Union of Pro Patria and Res Publica and his own Social Democratic Party on 23 March 2006, as a candidate for the 2006 presidential election.

 On 29 August, Ilves was the only candidate in the second and the third round of the presidential election in Riigikogu, the Parliament of Estonia (he was supported by an electoral coalition consisting of the governing Reform Party plus the Social Democrats and the Union of Pro Patria and Res Publica which form the parliamentary opposition).
 Ilves gathered 64 votes out of 65 ballots.
 Therefore, one deputy of the three party alliance supporting Ilves did not vote in favour of his candidacy.
 A two-thirds majority in the 101-seat Riigikogu was required, so he was not elected in Riigikogu.
 His candidacy was automatically transferred to the next round in the Electors' Assembly on 23 September.

 On 13 September 2006, a broad spectrum of 80 well-known intellectuals published a declaration in support of Ilves' candidacy.
 Among those who signed were Neeme Järvi, Jaan Kross, Arvo Pärt and Jaan Kaplinski.

 On 23 September 2006, he received 174 ballots in the first round of the presidential election in the Electors' Assembly, thus having been elected the next president of Estonia.
 His five-year term started on 9 October 2006.

 On 29 August 2011, he was reelected by the 101-seat legislature to a second five-year term.
 His opponent was Indrek Tarand.
 He received support from 73 members of the legislature, and is the first candidate to be elected in the first round since Estonia regained independence in 1991.

 Personal life

 Ilves has been married three times.
-With his first wife, American psychologist Merry Bullock, he has two children: son Luukas Kristjan (b.
-1987) and daughter Juulia Kristiine (b.
-1992).
-In 2004, Ilves married his longtime partner Evelin Int with whom he has one daughter, Kadri Keiu (b.
-2003).
-Ilves' representatives announced on 17 April that Ilves and Evelin Ilves had divorced as of 30 April 2015.
-In December 2015 it was announced that Ilves was engaged in mid-November to Ieva Kupce, the head of the Cybersecurity Division in the Defense Ministry of Latvia.
-They married on 2 January 2016.
-On 28 November 2016 they announced the birth of their son Hans Hendrik Ilves.
+With his first wife, American psychologist Merry Bullock, he has two children.
+In 2004, Ilves married his longtime partner Evelin Int-Lambot, with whom he has one daughter.
+They divorced in April 2015.
+In January 2016 he married Ieva Kupče, the head of the Cybersecurity Division in the Defense Ministry of Latvia.
+They have a son.
+They divorced in December 2023.

 He maintains a Twitter account, personally posting on a regular basis to comment on both current events and his own interests, usually in English.

 Ilves has a brother, Andres Ilves, formerly head of the Persian and Pashto World Service of the BBC.
 Until the early 2000s, Andres Ilves was head of the Afghanistan bureau of Radio Free Europe/Radio Liberty based in Prague, Czech Republic.

 He is a member of the Estonian Students' Society.